-important, moving some PPCs with low volume or validity/reliability concerns to monitoringonly status, and changing which PPCs are included in Tier 1 (high-priority PPCs).
+Examples of changes to PPC measurement over time include reducing the number of PPC tiers (from 3 to 2), creating some combination PPCs for low volume PPCs that are clinically important, moving some PPCs with low volume or validity/reliability concerns to monitoring-only status, and changing which PPCs are included in Tier 1 (high-priority PPCs).

 In terms of the revenue adjustment scale, there have been two major changes, both of which were approved by the commission for RY 2019.
 The first change removed the two-scale approach, whereby achievement of a minimum statewide reduction goal determined the scale (i.e., hospitals could not receive a reward unless the State overall achieved a prescribed annual reduction in PPC rates, known as contingent scaling).
 Removing the contingent scale is consistent with recent Commissioner recommendations to not base a hospital's pay-forperformance incentive on how other hospitals or the State performs.
 The second change involved how the preset scale was determined.
 Originally the preset scale was determined by calculating attainment only scores for Maryland hospitals-with the lowest and highest score being where the maximum penalty and reward were set and the statewide average being the penalty/reward cut point.
 Use of the statewide scores to set the scale provided hospital with significant rewards and thus as with QBR the staff recommended moving towards the use of a full mathematical scale.
-Thus starting in RY 2019 the commission approved using the full range of scores (0% to 100%) with a revenue neutral zone between 45% and 55%.
-Under this scenario Figure 2 below demonstrates the current scoring and scaling methodologies, reflective of all changes made through RY 2019.
+Thus starting in RY 2019 the commission approved using the full range of scores (0% to 100%) with a hold harmless zone between 45% and 55%.
+Figure 2 below demonstrates the current scoring and scaling methodologies, reflective of all changes made through RY 2019.